icpc/ccs-specs/Contest_API.md

 Implementations must have a role that has the ability to clear or set the contest start time via a PATCH method.

-The PATCH must include a valid JSON element with only two or three attributes allowed: the contest id (used for verification), a start\_time (a `<TIME>` value or `null`), and an optional countdown\_pause\_time (`<RELTIME>`).
+The PATCH must include a valid JSON object with only two or three properties allowed: the contest id (used for verification), a start\_time (a `<TIME>` value or `null`), and an optional countdown\_pause\_time (`<RELTIME>`).
 As above, countdown\_pause\_time can only be non-null when start time is null.